metdxt/urd/docs/src/language/strings.md

 ## String Interpolation

-Embed any expression inside a string by wrapping it in curly braces `{…}`.
-The expression is evaluated at runtime and its result is converted to a string:
+Embed a variable name or dot-path inside a string by wrapping it in curly braces `{…}`.
+The value is evaluated at runtime and converted to a string:

 ```urd
 global gold = 50